laxitajain/NextBite-/README.md

 mongod

 # Or use MongoDB Atlas (cloud)
-# Update MONGODB_URI in .env.local with your Atlas connection string
+# Update MONGODB_URI in .env with your Atlas connection string
 ```

+On first run, the app creates the required collections automatically.
+Geospatial indexes are defined on the `FoodListing` model.

 ## Running the Application